hkaramian/RobustVideoMatting-For-Nuke/README.md

     </a>
 </p>

 [Robust Video Matting (RVM)](https://github.com/PeterL1n/RobustVideoMatting)  is specifically designed for robust human video matting.
 Unlike existing neural models that process frames as independent images, RVM uses a recurrent neural network to process videos with temporal memory.
-RVM can perform matting in real-time on any videos without additional inputs.
-It achieves **4K 76FPS** and **HD 104FPS** on an Nvidia GTX 1080 Ti GPU.
+Since RVM uses RNN, it gives better result compare to modnet that uses CNN.
+CNNs have to process each frame sepearately, but an RNN can process the current frame and frames around.

 <br>

-Watch the video ([YouTube](https://youtu.be/Jvzltozpbpk))  to see the installation, usage and model's performance.
+Watch the video ([YouTube](https://youtu.be/yTpHI3p5pHE))  to see the installation, usage and model's performance.

 ## Installation